okaanyildiz/react-mdn-tasks/README.md

 1) Import useState to App.js
 2) Make new useState const with [tasks, setTasks].
 The initial value ist 'props.tasks'.
 Now you can store the tasks in useState.
 That will be the main state tracker of the task list.
 3) Now you can change the taskList const that maps over the tasks.
-Here from now on you can map 'tasks' instead of 'props.tasks' because now prop.tasks = tasks main useState.
+Here from now on you can map 'tasks' instead of 'props.tasks' because now prop.tasks = tasks in the main useState.

 Adding a Task

 1) Turning back to the addTask() function, you need to put the name into an object that has the same structure as your existing tasks.
-Inside of the addTask() function, make a 'newTask' object to add to the array.
+Inside the addTask() function, make a 'newTask' object to add to the array.
 Because 'tasks(DATA)' is an array of objects and 'name' is a string.
 2) Then in addTask() make a new array, with the existing tasks.
 And add the newTask into this array;  setTasks([newTask, ...tasks])
 3) To give a unique item to each new task, npm install nanoid.
 And import it into App.js
 4) Add nanoid into id prop of newTask const in addTask() function something like todo+nanoid().